OrqueIO/OrqueIO/connect/README.md

 # Using a Connector

-Camunda Connect API aims at two usage scenarios, usage in a generic system such as Camunda Platform process engine and standalone usage via API.
-Please see the [official documentation](https://docs.camunda.org/manual/latest/reference/connect/) for more information.
+OrqueIO Connect API aims at two usage scenarios, usage in a generic system such as OrqueIO Platform process engine and standalone usage via API.
+Please see the [official documentation](https://docs.orqueio.io) for more information.

 # Contributing

-Have a look at our [contribution guide](https://github.com/camunda/camunda-bpm-platform/blob/master/CONTRIBUTING.md) for how to contribute to this repository.
+Have a look at our [contribution guide](https://github.com/orqueio/orqueio/blob/master/CONTRIBUTING.md) for how to contribute to this repository.

 # License